The order for postnominals is:

 Translating academic titles into English - 'ir'

-Native speakers of English are not familiar with the meaning of the title ir.
+Native speakers of English are not familiar with the meaning of the Dutch title ir (ingenieur).
 For that reason, the title ir is sometimes replaced by MSc (Master of Science).
 The title appears after the name, preceded by a comma.